 Optionally, other data sources

-This deployment model consists of a Unified Intelligence Center cluster that communicates directly with the database running on the data source server.
-Data for all reports—both realtime and historical—are fetched when required, based on report requests issued by web clients.
+This deployment model consists of a Unified Intelligence Center cluster that communicates directly with the database running on the data source for real-time and historical reports, based on report requests issued by web clients.
 Live Data reports are updated by a Live Data event stream that originates from the data source.

 The web client makes an HTTPS request for a Unified Intelligence Center page/report

 The web request is handled by the web server on the Unified Intelligence Center

 When a report is requested, the data is pulled from the data

 source server, which supplies the actual data for both historical and real-time

 reports.
 For more information on Live Data control and data flows, see Live Data Architecture and Deployment.